maxtoroq/maxtoroq.github.io/DbExtensions/about.md

 v3 was an API simplification release.

 v4 marked the introduction of **SqlSet**, a middle-ground between LINQ and SqlBuilder.
-SqlSet is in my opinion this project's greatest achivement.
+SqlSet is in my opinion this project's greatest achievement.

 v5 and v6 are both API refinement releases.
 The codebase has been pretty much stable since v4.
 DbExtensions is now a mature product that fullfiled its goal to provide better APIs for dynamic SQL programming.